felixhammerl/felixhammerl.github.io/_posts/2022-08-29-yubikey-madness.md

 Some of you will wonder why it is called second-factor or multi-factor authentication.
 This is because in information security, we use different *factors* to *authenticate* your identity, i.e. to check if you are who you claim to be.
 These factors are:

-* Something you know, i.e. a password, passphrase, PIN, or security question that exists only in your head because you have memorized it.
+* Something you know: A password, passphrase, PIN, or security question that exists only in your head because you have memorized it.
-* Something you have, i.e. a single-use token you received by SMS, a keycard, an RSA token, or a smartcard that you physically possess.
+* Something you have: A single-use token you received by SMS, a keycard, an RSA token, or a smartcard that you physically possess.
-* Something you are, i.e. your fingerprint, retina scan, facial features, veins in your palm, your pulse patterns, or other biometric properties.
+* Something you are: Your fingerprint, retina scan, facial features, veins in your palm, your pulse patterns, or other biometric properties.
-* Something you do, i.e. how you type, breathe, walk, look, as well as where you are, when you are where you are, or other patterns you exhibit.
+* Something you do: How you type, breathe, walk, look, as well as where you are, when you are where you are, or other patterns you exhibit.

 Any combination of these factors is called *multi-factor authentication* (MFA).
 MFA helps keep your online identity safe from attackers, because it is hard to attack all of these factors simultaneously and even if one fails, the other factors can compensate.
 A strong, unique, memorable password is always a good basis, so is using a password manager to avoid having to remember them all.
 But a second factor provides you with the peace of mind that unless someone has hacked your password **and** is in possession of your Yubikey, they can't sign in.
 Quite hard to steal a Yubikey when it is in your hand.